Access

 How-to

 1. Tap the “transport” tab on the homepage.
 If you have your location services turned on, it should already show your current city.
-You an also select locations manually.
+You can also select locations manually.

 2. Tap “get now” to either obtain a metro or bus pass.
-If you haven’t entered your ID info when you registered for Alipay, you’ll need to do so now.
+If you haven’t entered your passport info when you registered for Alipay, you’ll need to do so now.

 3. You’ll receive a QR code to enter and exit the metro or buses.
-Accompany this with A-map and you’ll take public transit like a pro.
+Accompany this with A-map and you can take public transit easily.

 Access this feature via the “transport” tab.

-The availability of cards will depend on which modes of transport are available in each city.
+The availability of transport cards will depend on which modes of public transport are available in each city.

 intercity buses